darkweak/souin/README.md

     - GET
     - POST
     - HEAD
-  distributed: true # Use Olric distributed storage
+  distributed: true # Use Olric or Etcd distributed storage
   headers: # Default headers concatenated in stored keys
     - Authorization
   key:
     disable_body: true
     disable_host: true
     disable_method: true
+  etcd: # If distributed is set to true, you'll have to define either the etcd or olric section
+    configuration: # Configure directly the Etcd client
+      endpoints: # Define multiple endpoints
+        - etcd-1:2379 # First node
+        - etcd-2:2379 # Second node
+        - etcd-3:2379 # Third node
-  olric: # If distributed is set to true, you'll have to define the olric section
+  olric: # If distributed is set to true, you'll have to define either the etcd or olric section
     url: 'olric:3320' # Olric server
   regex:
     exclude: 'ARegexHere' # Regex to exclude from cache